Moving to Ireland from UK.

 The purchase process typically involves:

 Taxation is also key.
 Buyers must pay Stamp Duty, currently 1% on properties up to €1 million and 2% above this threshold.
 Annual property tax (Local Property Tax) also applies.
 Additionally, if you later sell your Irish property, you may be liable for Capital Gains Tax.
-Understanding these obligations is crucial for successful investment in property in Ireland.
+Understanding these obligations is crucial for successful investment in property in Ireland, and our property for UK expats page explains how to manage the purchase process as a British buyer.

 Getting a Mortgage in Ireland for UK Expats